starcoinorg/starcoin-search/docker-compose/README.md

 2. Navigate to 'Dev Tools'
 3. Follow the instructions in the file of giving above to add the template to ES

+### Add SQL tables for network
+[IMPORTANT!!]
+Add the [tables](../starcoin-indexer/deploy/create_table.sql) for the network you want to scan, including main, barnard, halley, etc.

 ## 4. Start starcoin-scan-api project

 ### Config the startup enviroment variable